 Introduction to Mapmaking with QGIS

-As a GIS 101 tutorial, review of this resource is prerequisite for attending all other GIS and Mapping workshops facilitated by the Research Commons.
+Review of this resource is prerequisite for attending all other geospatial workshops facilitated by Koerner Library Research Commons.

 This resource provides an overview of mapmaking with QGIS, a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.
 By the end of this short overview, you will: